This post contains affiliate links. As an Amazon Associate I earn from qualifying purchases.

 To help prepare us for colder camping, we recently tested a quilt from Enlightened Equipment, and were thrilled with how warm it was!
 We plan to bring it along for any cold weather adventures.

-We recently discovered these Outdoor Vitals ultralight pillows, and used them on our recent Colorado backpacking trip.
-They pack down to almost nothing, and are (by far!) the most comfortable pillows we've tried yet.
+We really like these Outdoor Vitals ultralight pillows, and used them on our recent Colorado backpacking trip.
+They pack down to almost nothing, and are incredibly comfortable.

 Our Favorite Backpacking Tents